ko-build/ko/README.md

 # Build an Image

-`ko build ./cmd/app` builds and pushes a container image, and prints the resulting image digest to stdout.
+`ko publish ./cmd/app` builds and pushes a container image, and prints the resulting image digest to stdout.

+In this example, `./cmd/app` must be a `package main` that defines `func main()`.

 ```
-ko build ./cmd/app
+ko publish ./cmd/app
 ...
 gcr.io/my-project/app-099ba5bcefdead87f92606265fb99ac0@sha256:6e398316742b7aa4a93161dce4a23bc5c545700b862b43347b941000b112ec3e
 ```

-Because the output of `ko build` is an image reference, you can easily pass it to other tools that expect to take an image reference:
+Because the output of `ko publish` is an image reference, you can easily pass it to other tools that expect to take an image reference:

 To run the container:

 ```
-docker run -p 8080:8080 $(ko build ./cmd/app)
+docker run -p 8080:8080 $(ko publish ./cmd/app)
 ```

 Or, for example, to deploy it to other services like [Cloud Run](https://cloud.google.com/run):

 ```
-gcloud run deploy --image=$(ko build ./cmd/app)
+gcloud run deploy --image=$(ko publish ./cmd/app)
 ```

 ## Configuration